scala/scala/spec/13-syntax-summary.md

 charEscapeSeq    ::=  ‘\’ (‘b’ | ‘t’ | ‘n’ | ‘f’ | ‘r’ | ‘"’ | ‘'’ | ‘\’)
 escapeSeq        ::=  UnicodeEscape | charEscapeSeq
 op               ::=  opchar {opchar}
-varid            ::=  lower idrest boundvarid       ::=  varid
+                      note that ‘#’, ‘:’, ‘-’ and ‘@’ can't be used as one-symbol operators, they have a reserved semantics in the grammar varid            ::=  lower idrest boundvarid       ::=  varid
                    |  ‘`’ varid ‘`’